Mark-Cooper-Janssen-Vooles/js-algorithms-data-structures/README.md

   - => we talk about sorting algorithms later
   - the time it takes to sort an array is larger. we have to make comparisons and move things around
 - forEach/map/filter/reduce/etc - O(n)

+---

+## Problem Solving Approach

+Algorithms and problem solving patterns

+- An algorithm is "a process or set of steps to accomplish a certain task"
+- devise a plan for solving problems
+- master common problem solving patterns
+  - a lot of problems can be broken into categories

+Basic steps:
+- understand the problem
+- explore concrete examples
+- break it down
+- solve / simplify
+- look back and refactor

+### Step 1: Understand the problem